Share

 MSF’s presence in Gaza is not only about immediate medical care but also about maintaining the principles of humanitarianism in a highly politicized environment.
 Despite the challenges of operating in a territory under blockade and frequent military action, MSF remains committed to providing care to all who need it, regardless of political affiliations.

-Both PHR and MSF have been critical in saving lives in Gaza and Palestine, where the healthcare system was under immense strain due to the blockade, ongoing conflict, and a lack of resources.
-The work of these organizations fills gaps left by the local healthcare infrastructure, which is often overwhelmed by the sheer number of casualties during periods of heightened conflict.
+Both PHR and MSF have been critical in saving lives in Gaza and the whole of Palestine, where the healthcare system was under immense strain due to the blockade, ongoing conflict, and a lack of resources.
+The work of these organizations fills gaps left by the local healthcare infrastructure, which is often overwhelmed by the sheer number of casualties during periods of heightened military violence.

 PHR’s role is particularly important in documenting the systemic barriers to healthcare in Gaza, such as restrictions on movement that prevent patients from accessing specialized care outside the territory.
-By advocating for the rights of patients and healthcare workers, PHR helps to ensure that the international community remains aware of the humanitarian crisis in Gaza and pressures for change.
+By advocating for the rights of patients and healthcare workers, PHR helps to ensure that the state of Israel and the international community remains aware of the humanitarian crisis in Gaza and pressures for change.

 MSF focuses on providing immediate, life-saving medical care.
 Its teams of doctors, nurses, and surgeons work in difficult conditions to treat the wounded, manage chronic diseases exacerbated by the conflict, and offer psychological support to those traumatized by violence.
 MSF’s commitment to neutrality and impartiality ensures that their aid reaches those most in need, regardless of the political or military situation.